tim-roberts1/tva/CONTRIBUTING.md

 ## A large spectrum of contributions

-There are many ways to contribute to TVA, code contribution is one aspect of it.
+There are many ways to contribute to TVA; code contribution is one aspect of it.
 For instance, documentation improvements are as important as code changes.

 ## Your first Pull Request